TalaoDAO/credible/docs/talao_interaction_protocol.md

 For holders wishes to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from an issuer to process a request for credential issuance.
 A manifest is a common data format for describing the inputs a user must provide to an Issuer and the way the VCs shopuild be presented.
 This draft has been inpired by the Credential Manfifest specification with a very limited implementations :

-- display output descriptors as labels (name, description) et templates objetcs (label name, description, color,...).
+- display output descriptors as labels (name, description) et templates objetcs (label name, description, color,...),
+- input descriptor,
-- share link : a way to use the wallet to link to a cloud service (vault, etc).
+- share link : a way to use the wallet to link to a cloud service (vault, etc),
+- challenge to sign a VP.

 ## Issuer implementation
 Currently (Credible 0.1) when the wallet makes a GET to the Issuer endpoint, a JSON is returned to the wallet (Issuer GET response):